danforthcenter/plantcv/docs/binary_threshold.md

     - maxValue - value to apply above threshold (255 = white)
     - objecttype - 'light' or 'dark', is target image light or dark?
     - device- Counter for image processing steps
-    - debug- Default value is False, if True, thresholded intermediate image will be printed
+    - debug- None, "print", or "plot".
+Print = save to file, Plot = print to screen.
+Default = None
 - **Context:**
     - Used to help differentiate plant and background
 - **Example use:**